-Q 2.2 – Should we be concerned about being able to fully comply with the requirement to make hard copies of plans available (Reg 35 - The Town and Country Planning (Local Planning) (England) Regulations 2012)?
+Q 2.2 – SShould we be concerned about making hard copies of plans available (Reg 35 - The Town and Country Planning (Local Planning) (England) Regulations 2012)?

 A – On 16th July 2020 The Town and Country Planning (Local Planning) (England) (Coronavirus) (Amendment) Regulations 2020 changed the requirement for councils to make copies of development plan documents available for inspection at their principle office as set out in Reg 35 of The Town and Country Planning (Local Planning) (England) Regulations 2012.
 Councils can now comply with Reg 35 by making development plan documents available on the council’s website.
 This change applies from 16th July 2020 until 31st December 2020.
 Similar arrangements are in place for inspection requirements, set out in the Environmental Assessment of Plans and Programmes Regulations 2004 (“the SEA Regulations”).

-A - With office closures happening, it’s worth a double check that all responses are accounted for especially any postal/hard copy responses.
+A - With more people working at home rather than the office, it’s worth a double check that all responses are accounted for especially any postal/hard copy responses.
 Continue to record, summarise, categorise etc. the representations received.